WilliamSkamser/GMAT_LowThrust/README.md

 # GMAT_LowThrust
-  Still working on improving this readme document

-  GMAT_LowThrust writes GMAT script files to propagate and optimize low-thrust trajectory problems.
+  Still working on improving this readme document GMAT_LowThrust.m is a MATLAB function that writes GMAT script files to propagate and optimize low-thrust trajectory problems.
    Low_Thrust problems may be propagated as is or optimized.
    The bin folder of GMAT must be within your path variable for the API commands used in this function to work.
    Optimization is done using SNOPT 7.6 Matlab interface (Other versions may work).
+   SNOPT is an advanced nonlinear optimization tool.
    SNOPT Guide Link:
    https://ccom.ucsd.edu/~optimizers/docs/snopt/interfaces.html#matlab
    https://ccom.ucsd.edu/~optimizers/static/pdfs/sndoc7.pdf
+   It's license is proprietary and must be aquired from: https://ccom.ucsd.edu/~optimizers/ SNOPT is not required to generate low-thrust GMAT propagation scripts, but is required to optimize your trajectory.
-   SNOPT Matlab folder must be within the path variable for optimization to work.
+   SNOPT Matlab folder must also be within the path variable for optimization to work.
    The constraint / objective function is called using objFunc_conFunc.
-   Need MATLAB 2020a or newer to work.
-It may work for older versions, but you would have to change how the function is reading the setup Excel table.
+   GMAT_LowThrust.m uses MATLAB's table2array and readtable functions which seem to only work properly with MATLAB 2020a or newer.
+   To use older versions of MATLAB you will need to replace the method used to read in selected information from the Excel data table.

    #### Earth to Jupiter and Earth to Mars Low-Thrust Trajectories created with this function
    <p float="center">